Poke Doke – Spicy And Wasabi Poké Bowls In Singapore, At Millenia Walk

 Opening Hours: 11am – 9pm Daily

 * Written by Lewis Tan @juicyfingers, a self-proclaimed coffee addict.
-Daniel’s Food Diary pays for food reviewed unless otherwise stated.
+Daniel’s Food Diary paid for food reviewed unless otherwise stated.